Chinchillas make some funny sounds.

 - 3 Why Chinchillas Bark: Final Thoughts

 I have now been raising my chinchilla for 5 years and here is what I can tell you on this topic.

-Chinchilla’s bark due to being frightened, scared, or upset.
-Chinchillas will also bark as a warning signal to other chinchillas that danger could be near.
-A chinchilla will also bark if they do not want to be picked up.
+Chinchillas bark when they are frightened, scared, or upset.
+They also bark as a warning signal to other chinchillas that danger could be near.

-Although the reasons mentioned above are common reasons your chinchilla may bark, there are other possibilities as well.
+These are the most common reasons your chinchilla might bark, but there are other possibilities as well.
 So let’s dive into some other reasons your chinchilla may be barking.

-This is one of those times when that attitude may show its face and let you know who’s boss by barking.
+This is one of those times when that attitude may show its face and you pet wants to let you know who’s boss by barking.

-Although this is rare, it’s ethical and best to respect and recognize these signals and body language from your chinchilla.
+Although this is rare, you want to recognize and respect these signals and body language from your pet.

-In most circumstances, your chinchilla will be friendly and this won’t be an issue but if it does become an issue, stay back and respect your chinchilla’s wishes.
+In most circumstances, your chinchilla will be friendly and this won’t be an issue, but if it does become an issue, stay back and respect your its wishes.